"I Cried Every Day": Healthcare Workers Explain Why They're Leaving Their Jobs

 Advertisement

-On April 9, 2020, though, she called her sister, Jennifer Breen Feist, and said she couldn’t get out of her chair.
-She hadn’t slept in a week and was overworked, Dr. Breen’s family noted.
+On 9th April 2020, though, she called her sister, Jennifer Breen Feist, and said she couldn’t get out of her chair.
+She hadn’t slept in a week and was overworked, Dr Breen’s family noted.
 Although she’d had no prior mental health problems, she was struggling now — but she was afraid to seek help.

 A few weeks later, she died by suicide.
 Suicide is always complex and multifactorial, but physician suicide is all too common, says Gary Price, MD, president of the Physicians Foundation.
 "A little more than one physician per day dies by suicide — 400 doctors a year," he says.
 "That means a million patients lose their doctor.
 This is not something we can accept as the status quo."